hashobject/perun/README.md

  - canonical-url - create canonical-url for each page
  - gravatar - find gravatar urls using emails
  - rendering to any format - flexible rendering
- - inject-scripts - inject JS scripts into html pages.
+ - inject-scripts - inject JS scripts into HTML pages.
 Can be used e.x. to add Google Analytics script to all pages

 ## 3rd party useful plugins